 Tate Addis received the Bachelor of Music degree from Wichita State University, the Master of Music degree from Yale University, and the Artist Diploma from Oberlin College.
 His principal teachers were James David Christie, Lynne Davis, and Thomas Murray.
 Additional studies were with Marie-Louise Langlais and Roman Summereder.
 Tate, his wife Laura, and their pet pig Virgil make their home in the mountains of western North Carolina.

 Dewitt Tipton, Director Emeritus 1991-2012: The Asheville Symphony Chorus owes Dewitt Tipton a debt of gratitude for his vision in creating our Chorus in 1991 and his continued dedication to the quality of our performances and the well-being of our members until his retirement in May of 2012.
 His credentials include a Bachelor of Music degree from Mars Hill College and a Master of Music degree in performance and literature from the University of Illinois, Champagne Urbana.
-Dewitt is currently Professor of Music at Furman University in Greenville, SC and continues to serve as official accompanist for many national rehearsals and auditions.
+Dewitt is Organist and Director of Music at St. John in the wilderness, Flat Rock, Nc and a retired Professor of Music at Furman University in Greenville, SC.
+He continues to serve as official accompanist for many national rehearsals and auditions.

 OfficersCommittee ChairsEx Officio President Attendance Interim Director Sandra Tompkins Patti Handlon Kyle Ritter Vice-President Membership Assistant Director/ Accompanist Laura Austin Tate Addis Secretary Music Executive Director Asheville Symphony Orchestra Melisse Latini Daniel Crupi Treasurer Program Scott CoatesLinda Melnick Past President Publicity Ron Hershberger Paula Hennon Social Diana Crawford